Frequently Asked Questions

 Does this work on Server editions of Windows?

 Yes.
-The Windows Update website supports every Server edition of the Microsoft Windows operating system, except Microsoft Windows 2000 Datacenter Server.
-All versions newer than Windows Home Server work only with modifications added to the system.
+Every legacy Server edition of Windows is supported, except for Windows 2000 Datacenter Server.
+Note that Server editions newer than Windows Home Server require additional system modifications to function properly.

 Does this work on Embedded editions of Windows?